 The good news is that EI skills can be learned.
 Once identified as an area of concern in the initial assessment process (or perhaps noted by a concerned HR manager) strategies can be designed to address an employee’s emotional intelligence and general interaction within the workplace, often with overflow benefits into the person’s personal relationships.

 The Staff Career Development program is holistic in assisting the total person, not simply improving a set of skills.
-This not only assists the individual, but also the organisation can avoid workplace problems that can adversely affect productivity and at worst result in litigation etc.
+This assists not only the individual but also the organisation can avoid workplace problems that can adversely affect productivity and at worst, result in litigation etc.

 Providing career resources is not an employee perk.
 It is a deliberate strategy to guide individual aspirations and personal skill-building in a direction that is most beneficial to the enterprise.
 Many career initiatives arise from poor employee engagement scores (employees rate their company poorly on career opportunities) as a strong contributing reason for losing key talent.
 But organisations that have deliberately focused on career and career conversations have seen improvements beyond just survey scores and retention.

-Using intensive career management techniques people learn to understand themselves, their skills, personality and potential…more importantly they develop an understanding of their value to the company, organisation and sector.
+Using intensive career management techniques, people learn to understand themselves, their skills, personality and potential…more importantly, they develop an understanding of their value to the company, organisation and sector.

 People actually want to contribute and perform well in their jobs.
-The confusion occurs when they lack an understanding of the prospects with their employer, and have little or no concept of their career pathway in the foreseeable future.
+The confusion occurs when they lack an understanding of the prospects with their employer and have little or no concept of their career pathway in the foreseeable future.